Cause & Effectโโโโ

 For this reason, the Creator warned Adam and Chava to be in control of their behavior and not to act weak, since Mother Nature would follow suit, act weak, and be doomed.

-In essence, the Creator told Adam and Chava, "Nature is their nature," and that what they witness in nature is actually a direct reflection of their own behaviors.
+โโIn essence, the Creator conveyed that 'Nature is their nature,' and that what they witness in nature is a direct reflection of their own behavior.

 However, as a major part of Mother Nature, animals became the mirror of nature.